ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Otherwise, the group member considers the stale Sender IDs specified in the Stale Sender IDs Response from the Group Manager.
 Then, the group member MUST remove every authentication credential associated with a stale Sender ID from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

-2. The group member obtains the latest keying material with version number V' from the Group Manager.
+2. The group member retrieves the latest keying material with version number V' from the Group Manager.
 This can happen by sending a Key Distribution Request to the Group Manager (see {{ssec-updated-key-only}}) and {{ssec-updated-and-individual-key}}).

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.

 If case (c) or case (d) applies, the group member can alternatively perform the following actions.

 1. The group member re-joins the group (see {{ssec-join-req-sending}}).
 When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request from the Group Manager the authentication credentials of all the current group members.
-That is, the 'get_creds' parameter of the Join Request MUST be present and MUST be set to the CBOR simple value `null` (0xf6).
+That is, the 'get_creds' parameter of the Join Request MUST be present and MUST be set to the CBOR Simple Value `null` (0xf6).

 2. When receiving the Join Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of authentication credentials specified in the 'creds' parameter.